Top Gear presenter in hot water over "silly" remarks

 "I'm sure he didn't mean it," he added.

-Unison, the public service trade union, initially said it would consider taking legal action against the presenter over his "appalling" comments, but later welcomed Clarkson's apology and dropped plans for litigation and calls for his resignation.
+Unison, the public service trade union, said it would consider taking legal action against the presenter over his "appalling" comments.

-"We are pleased Jeremy Clarkson has seen the error of his ways.
-It is only right the he apologises for the huge offence he caused to public sector workers and their families," said Dave Prentis, UNISON General Secretary, in a statement.
+Dave Prentis UNISON General Secretary said: "Clarkson's comments on the One Show were totally outrageous, and they cannot be tolerated.

-"We would like to invite him to spend a day on a hospital ward, with one of our healthcare assistants.
-They do vital work caring for patients - cleaning up sick, bathing patients, and wiping bottoms.
-We think he has many of the personal skills necessary for the job," he added.
+"We are seeking urgent legal advice about what further action we can take against him and the BBC, and whether or not his comments should be referred to the police.

 Unions estimated more than 2 million public sector workers in the UK went on strike over changes to their pensions on Wednesday, though polls showed not all Britons supported them.